What Is Phishing? How to Spot and Avoid Scams in 2026

 Endpoint Detection and Response

-EDR solutions monitor endpoints for malicious activity resulting from phishing attacks.
-If a user downloads malware from a phishing email, EDR can detect and block execution, isolate the endpoint, and alert security teams.
-For businesses requiring comprehensive protection, our guide on EDR vs MDR explains the differences between self-managed and fully managed endpoint security.
+Endpoint Detection and Response (EDR) solutions monitor devices for malicious activity that results from phishing attacks.
+If a user downloads malware from a phishing email, EDR can detect and block execution, isolate the endpoint from the network, and alert security teams before damage spreads.
+For businesses evaluating their options, our guide on advanced EDR threats and bypass techniques explains what modern endpoint protection must defend against.

-Managed Detection and Response (MDR) services provide 24/7 monitoring and incident response by security experts, ideal for organizations without dedicated security operations centers.
-MDR providers hunt for threats across your environment, contain incidents in real-time, and provide forensic analysis after attacks.
+Managed Detection and Response (MDR) services extend EDR with 24/7 monitoring and incident response by security experts—ideal for organizations without dedicated security operations centers.
+MDR providers hunt for threats across your environment, contain incidents in real time, and provide forensic analysis after attacks.
+For financial security and data protection, MDR provides a level of coverage that in-house teams at most small businesses cannot replicate.

 Zero Trust Network Access

 Zero Trust architectures assume breach and verify every access request, even from authenticated users.
-Implementing conditional access policies based on device compliance, location, and risk signals limits the damage from compromised credentials.
-Even if an attacker steals a password through phishing, they cannot access resources from unmanaged devices or suspicious locations.
+Conditional access policies based on device compliance, location, and risk signals limit the damage from compromised credentials.
+Even if an attacker steals a password through phishing, they cannot access resources from unmanaged devices or unusual locations without triggering additional verification requirements.

 Protect Your Business from Phishing Attacks

-Our cybersecurity experts provide comprehensive phishing defense including email security, employee training, simulated phishing campaigns, and 24/7 monitoring.
-Reduce your phishing risk by 95% with layered technical controls and continuous awareness training.
+Our cybersecurity experts provide phishing defense including email security, employee training, simulated phishing campaigns, and 24/7 monitoring.
+Reduce your phishing risk with layered technical controls and continuous awareness training.

 Frequently Asked Questions About Phishing